iolalla/bq2dcm/README.md

 In order to run the go appengine, you will need go 1.8 and appengine flex, to install dependencies please run, from the src dir:
 $ go get ./...
+And to deploy it you will need
+$ gcloud app deploy src